bdefore/universal-redux/README.md

 app.use(renderer(config));
 start(app, config);
 ```

+You will need to run this server.js instead of calling the default universal-redux-server.

 Alternatively, you may create your own Express instance, add middleware beforehand and pass that instance as parameter when calling `universal.app(app)`.